 Black Ragdolls Aren’t Accepted in Most Competitions

-This thing, in fact, shouldn’t put you off, as it’s at the same, included among the world’s largest cat breed categories.
-Black ragdolls can seriously weigh between 15-20 lbs and reach a height of over 11 inches, which makes them bigger even when compared with Maine Coon.
+This thing, in fact, shouldn’t put you off, as it’s at the same, included among the world’s largest domestic cat breed categories.
+Black ragdolls can seriously weigh between 15-20 lbs and reach a height of over 11 inches.

 They’ve Quite Nature

 We consider this (quite nature trait) as the most endearing trait of black Ragdoll kittens.
-Most often, you’d find them calm, pretty relaxed, affectionate, and loyal.
-Besides, they do love to be given attention, picked up, cuddled, for sure, and be near their owner and loved ones.
+You’ll find them calm, pretty relaxed, and snoozing around their favorite spot.
+Besides, they love being given attention, picked up, cuddled, and being near their owner and loved ones.

 Known For Being “Dog-Like”

-Black Ragdolls, like their colorpoint siblings, are very much described as dog-like in their behavior.
-In fact, you’ll be surprised by their loyal tendencies and puppy-like enthusiasm and this particularly set them apart from many other cat breeds.
-These cats often love to be around you, following you from room to room, sleeping on beds, and even carrying around their favorite toys, much like a playful pup.
+Because of their 16–21 inches of length, Ragdolls are often casually referred to as dog-like cats, and so are ragdoll black cats.
+In fact, you’ll be surprised by their loyal tendencies and puppy-like enthusiasm, and this particularly sets them apart from many other cat breeds.
+These cats often love to be around you, following you from room to room, and even carrying around their favorite toys, much like a playful pup.

 Surprising Affinity For Water